 Do you find yourself coughing and sniffling a lot in the colder months?
 This may be because of the low humidity in the air.

-Furnace humidifiers can be life-savers in the cold, dry winter — especially if you live in a particularly dry climate.
-The dry air can be highly irritating to your skin and can even make breathing uncomfortable.
-This could lead to all sorts of respiratory problems (1).
+Furnace humidifiers can be life savers in the winter — especially if you live in a particularly dry climate.
+The dry air can irritate your skin and make breathing uncomfortable.
+This could lead to respiratory problems (1).

 The best furnace humidifier adds moisture to the air that’s already being heated in your home.
 You just simply attach it to your home’s central heating, ventilation, and air conditioning (HVAC) system.